-The GHHM course is designed for medical doctors who hold a medical qualification from a recognised medical school in any country and have a minimum of two years of post-internship work experience.
-While we welcome applications from qualified medical doctors from all countries, we prioritise applications from medical doctors who intend to or are already working in low and middle-income countries through MSF, Ministries of Health, and other health care providers and medico-humanitarian organisations.
+The GHHM course is designed for medical doctors who hold a primary medical qualification (MBBS, MB ChB or its equivalent) from a recognised medical school in any country and have a minimum of two years of post-internship work experience.
+While we welcome applications from qualified medical doctors from all countries, we prioritise applications from medical doctors who intend to or are already working in low resource settings through MSF, Ministries of Health, and other health care providers and medico-humanitarian organisations.